JP-Dakran/DNA_Says/README.md

 Team Name: DNA

-Team Members: Kareem Abdel Mesih (abdelk2), John-Paul Dakran (dakranj), Shady Nessim (nessimss)
+Team Members: Kareem Abdel Mesih, John-Paul Dakran, Shady Nessim

-This project is a reimplementation of the famous game "Simon Says"
+This project is a reimplementation of the famous game "Simon Says."